swapnilholkar/StockItUp/README.md

 ## Getting Started

 The application can be accessed through the following URL : http://35.177.125.254:8000/.
 This is the live version of the application.
-In order to use the application you need to have an account.
+In order to use the application, you need to have an account.

-### Use an exisitng account
+### Use an existing account

-To login in immediately, you can use the follwoing username and password:
+To login in immediately, you can use the following  username and password:

 * Username : test
 * Password : Password123.

 ### Create an account

-If you wish to create a new account then please follow these instructions:
+If you wish to create a new account, then please follow these instructions:
 * Username can be anything you wish
 * Use the following password : TestPassword123
 * Email entered is up to you

-### Run the application on your local machine:
+### Run the application on your local computer:

 #### Prerequisites

-1) Make sure you have a local enviroment set up
+1) Make sure you have a local environment set up
 2) Python installed
 3) Django installed

 #### Installing

-Once the local enviroment is set up
+Once the local environment  is set up

 ```
 1) go to the location of the manage.py file within the directory.